ballerina-platform/module-ballerina-ai.np/examples/popular-sportsperson/README.md

     Alternatively, you can use the default model made available via WSO2 Copilot.
 Log in to WSO2 Copilot, open up the VS Code command palette (`Ctrl + Shift + P` or `command + shift + P`), and run `Configure Default Model for Natural Functions`.
 This will add configuration for the default model into the Config.toml file.
 Please note that this will require VS Code being open in the relevant directory.

-    You can also configure and set the model in the code, by introducing the [`np:Context context` parameter](../../ballerina/README.md#configuring-the-model) to the function.
+    You can also configure and set the model in the code, by introducing an argument of type `np:ModelProvider` to the natural expression.

+    ```ballerina
+    import ballerina/np;

+    function getPopularSportsPerson(string nameSegment, int decadeStart, np:ModelProvider model)
+        returns SportsPerson|error? => natural (model) {
+        Who is a popular sportsperson that was born in the decade starting
+        from ${decadeStart} with ${nameSegment} in their name?
+    };
+    ```

+    The [ballerinax/np](https://central.ballerina.io/ballerinax/np/0.9.0) package provides implementations of `np:ModelProvider` for commonly-used providers.

-5. Run the sample using the Ballerina run command.
+5. Run the sample using the Ballerina run command passing the `--experimental` option.

     ```cmd
-    $ bal run popular_sportsperson.bal
+    $ bal run --experimental popular_sportsperson.bal
     Compiling source
         popular_sportsperson.bal